A Memoir by Michael Caven

 About the Book

-From the neon-lit dance floors of Dallas's Cedar Springs to glittering nights in Manhattan and the founding of Out On Main in Columbus, Ohio, the book traces the people, the parties, the heartbreak, and the cultural moments that defined a generation of LGBTQ nightlife in America.
+The story begins in Tampa, where a destitute and homeless Michael Caven meets Frank Caven, a legendary gay bar mogul who would change his life forever.
+From the neon-lit dance floors of Dallas's Cedar Springs to glittering nights in Manhattan, the book traces the people, the parties, the heartbreak, and the cultural moments that defined a generation of LGBTQ nightlife in America.

 Columbus, Ohio · 1996 — 2002